Story of Carers First

-Carers FIRST was established as a project within Tonbridge VCS in 1991, by Carers who wanted to help others in a similar situation.
+Carers First was established in Tonbridge in 1991, by carers who wanted to help others in a similar situation.

-2016 was an exciting year for Carers FIRST.
-Marking the charity's Silver Jubilee, Carers FIRST grew in these 12 months both it's services and geographical reach.
-In January 2016, Carers FIRST became the parent company of Crossroads Care Medway, another network partner of Carers Trust, who provide respite care to those living in the Medway area.
-The two charities will be fully merged by 1st April that year.
+2016 marked Carers First’s Silver Jubilee, by this time the charity had grown greatly both in terms of services but also geographical reach.
+In January 2016, Carers First became the parent company of Crossroads Care Medway, another network partner of Carers Trust, providing respite care to those living in the Medway area.
+The two charities merged in April that year.

-In June that year, Carers FIRST were successful in being awarded the contract by Lincolnshire County Council to deliver services, to carers across the entire county and Carers FIRST were also awarded the contract by Waltham Forest Council to deliver services to carers across the diverse London Borough which started in October.
+In June 2016, Carers First was awarded a contract by Lincolnshire County Council to deliver services to carers across the entire county.
+In October 2016, Carers First was also awarded a contract by Waltham Forest Council to deliver services to carers across the diverse London Borough.

-The charity continues to grow from strength to strength and in 2018 started to provide services to carers in the London Borough of Haringey and a county wide service in Essex.
+The charity continued to grow from strength to strength and in 2018, started to provide services to carers in the London Borough of Haringey and a county wide service in Essex.

 Today, Carers First works with over 23,500 unpaid carers aged 5 - 105 and their families, providing practical information and advice; making it easier for them to continue living their lives to the fullest.